aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-Basic/python/README.md

     ```bash
     aws ec2 create-key-pair --key-name <key-name>
     ```
-7. Change the value of the `key_pair_name` variable in `package/config.py` to your value for `<key-name>` in the previous step: <br><br>**Note:** Save the value of the "KeyMaterial" field as a file in a secure location.
+7. Change the value of the `key_pair_name` variable in `package/config.py` to your value for `<key-name>` in the previous step:

+    **Note:** Save the value of the `"KeyMaterial"` field as a file in a secure location.
 This is your private key that you can use to SSH into the render farm.

     ```python
     self.key_pair_name: Optional[str] = '<your key pair name>'
     ```
+8. Choose the type of database you would like to deploy (AWS DocumentDB or MongoDB).
+    If you would like to use MongoDB, you will need to accept the Mongo SSPL (see next step).
-8. Choose the type of database you would like to deploy and change the value of the `deploy_mongo_db` variable in `package/config.py` accordingly:
+    Once you've decided on a database type, change the value of the `deploy_mongo_db` variable in `package/config.py` accordingly:

     ```python
     # True = MongoDB, False = Amazon DocumentDB